PipedreamHQ/pipedream/docs/docs/event-sources/advanced-delivery/README.md

 Pipedream makes it easy to manage the concurrency and rate at which events from a source trigger your workflow code using event queue controls.

-## Where Do I Manage Event Queues?

-Event queues can be managed in your workflow settings.
-Event queues are currently supported for any workflow that is triggered by an event source (event queues are not currently supported for native workflow triggers).

 ## Why Is It Important?

 Workflows listen for events and execute code as soon as they are triggered.
-This creates several challenges including:
+While this works for many use cases, this behavior can have unintended consequences:

 - If multiple events occur over a short period of time, there is no guarantee that they will complete execution in the order in which they were triggered
 - If you are trying to maintain state between executions (e.g., using $checkpoint) you can have race conditions
 - When integrating with 3rd party APIs, you may hit rate limits or race conditions may cause data loss

+Event queues help to solve these problems by giving you control over the concurrency and rate at which a workflow is triggered.

 ## How It Works

 Events emitted from a source to a workflow are placed in a queue, and Pipedream triggers your workflow with events from the queue based on your concurrency and rate limit settings.
 These settings may be customized per workflow (so the same events may be processed at different rates by different workflows).

+**[IMAGE]**

 The maximum number of events Pipedream will queue per workflow depends on your account type.